auth0/docs/articles/quickstart/native/android/_includes/_gradle.md

 ## Add the Auth0 Android Dependency

 Add the [Auth0 Android](https://github.com/auth0/Auth0.Android) SDK into your project.
-The library makes requests to the Auth0's Authentication and Management APIs.
+The library will make requests to the Auth0's Authentication and Management APIs.

 ### Add Auth0 to Gradle